No matter what is posted here, your local building official has

 adapter female coupling, to

 attach the flex to the solid conduit.
-The longest lenght of flex
+The longest length of

 Leave a connector on the end of the flex conduit.